 20. Calle Crisologo, Vigan, Ilocos Sur

-Named after a well-loved Ilocano politician and writer, Mena Crisologo Street or Calle Crisologo, is a well-preserved Spanish-era street lined with heritage houses or bahay na bato.
+Named after a well-loved Ilocano politician and writer Mena Crisologo, Calle Crisologo is a well-preserved Spanish-era street lined with heritage houses or bahay na bato.
 The cobblestone street, stretching from Plaza Burgos to Rivero Street, was historically the business and trade center of North Luzon in the pre-colonial and Spanish colonial Philippines and where most of the residents were affluent Filipino-Chinese traders and merchants.

 Location: Calle Crisologo, Vigan, Ilocos Sur